 In the past, marketing was a lot of educated guesses, throwing darts at a board to see what worked.
 Today, marketers can tap into mounds of data to analyze what people need.

 Analysts estimate in just a few years, consumers will have between 13 billion and 1 trillion IoT connected devices.
-IoT will take that data, smoothly analyzing it, so teams can respond to issues quickly and adjust strategy.
+Use of IoT applications in marketing will take that data, smoothly analyzing it, so teams can respond to issues quickly and adjust strategy.
 By using objects that can “see” and “listen,” marketers in both B2B and B2C businesses can find ways to keep their name top of mind while learning more about their customer.

 Check out these examples of ways marketers can use data collected by IoT.